vishvAsa/kalpAntaram/kANe/v4/0/Important_Works_Consulted.md

 Sanskrit series Khădiragshyasūtra with the com. of Rudraskanda (Mysore Govt.

-Oriental Library series) Mänavagrhyasūtra with the com. of Astāvakra (G. O. S.) Nirukta of Yāska, ed. by Roth: sometimes the edition of Prof. V. K.
+Oriental Library series) Mānavagrhyasūtra with the com. of Astāvakra (G. O. S.) Nirukta of Yāska, ed. by Roth: sometimes the edition of Prof. V. K.

 Rajwade with a translation and notes in Marathi has been relied